mattermost/docs/source/about/deployments_and_editions.rst

 Mattermost Team Edition
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Team Edition is a free-to-use, open-source, self-hosted collaboration platform offering all the core productivity benefits of competing SaaS solutions.
+Team Edition is a free-to-use, open source, self-hosted collaboration platform offering all the core productivity benefits of competing SaaS solutions.
 It deploys as a single Linux binary with MySQL or PostgreSQL under an MIT license.

 The open-source Mattermost Team Edition is functionally identical to Mattermost Starter, but there is no ability to unlock additional features.